-Garlic is a bulbous plant which lends a unique taste to every dish.
-However, it also divides opinions: there are garlic lovers and those who prefer to avoid the strongly smelling bulb.
+Over 25 million tonnes of garlic is produced each year according to the UN; humanity’s love for garlic is clearly strong and widespread.
+The sometimes-subtle, sometimes-overpowering taste of garlic lends a unique flavour to countless dishes.
+Many much-loved culinary favourites are unimaginable with it.
+However, it also divides opinions: there are garlic lovers and those who prefer to avoid it altogether.
 Those who like garlic can plant their own without a great deal of effort.

-Growing garlic is easy.
-It's always best to buy a bulb from a good nursery over using one bought from the supermarket.
+Growing garlic is easy and the best time to do so is now in early autumn.
+It's always best to buy a bulb from a reputable nursery rather than one bought from the supermarket.
 Choose the largest cloves of the bulb and plant them individually just below the surface about 2.5 cm deep with the tips of the cloves pointed upwards.
 Planting the cloves too deep will cause the clove to rot.
-The distance between rows should be aprroximately 15 to 18 cm apart.
+The distance between rows should be approximately 15 to 18 cm apart.
 Soon the cloves grow roots and long narrow leaves appear.

 Copyright © 2011-2014 GARDENA